coveo-labs/zapier/README.md

 # Coveo Zapier Integration
 Source code for the Coveo integration.
-The only availible integration currently is pushing to a Push Source
+The only available integration currently is pushing to a Push Source

 ## Description
 This uses the Zapier CLI app template.
 This repo has 2 versions of the app.